django-json-api/django-rest-framework-json-api/docs/usage.md

 you have to either add a `schema` attribute to each view class or set the `REST_FRAMEWORK['DEFAULT_SCHEMA_CLASS']` to DJA's version of AutoSchema.

-You can also extend the OAS schema with additional static content (a feature not available in DRF at this time).

 #### View-based

 ```python